Methane Alert and Response System Latest News

 About Methane Alert and Response System

-- It is a data-to-action initiative with the mission to put open, reliable, and actionable data into the hands of individuals who can reduce methane emissions.
+- It aims to put open, reliable and actionable data into the hands of those who can reduce emissions.

-- It was announced at the Conference of Parties (COP 27) in November 2022 and began its initial pilot phase in January 2023.
+- It was announced at the United Nations Climate Change Conference’s Conference of Parties (COP 27) in November 2022 and began its initial pilot phase in January 2023.

 - Detection of large sources of human-caused methane emissions.